defenseunicorns/narwhal-delivery-reference-deployment/deployments/on-prem-lite/README.md

 - To get Pepr to configure AuthService to sit in front of an app, the label `protect: keycloak` must be added to the pod(s).
 The most common/likely way to do this is in the Deployment manifest, in `spec.template.metadata.labels`.
 If this label is not present, Pepr will not configure AuthService to sit in front of the app.
 - DUBBD requires TLSv1.3 or better.
 The versions of `curl` and `openssl` that are present in Amazon Linux 2 do not support TLSv1.3.
 - Pepr needs to talk to Keycloak, but it doesn't support doing it internally.
 It wants to talk to Keycloak using https://keycloak.bigbang.dev.
 Because of that, we need to add a line to the CoreDNS ConfigMap and restart the CoreDNS deployment.
 - If you want to log into the admin console in Keycloak, navigate to https://keycloak.bigbang.dev/auth/admin and use the credentials `admin`/`sup3r-secret-p@ssword`.
+NEVER USE THE DEFAULT PASSWORD IN NON-DEMO DEPLOYMENTS.
+The variable to change the password is `KC_ADM_PASSWORD` when deploying the `uds-idam` package.